WWE News: Former DX Member Thinks Shawn Michaels Vs. The Undertaker Will Happen Again

 There is nothing saying that there will ever be “one more match” coming from the Heartbreak Kid, but it sure seemed like that was the direction they were going in on Raw.

 If another match between Shawn Michaels and The Undertaker were to happen, it would have to be on the grandest stage and that is WrestleMania.
-Also, it would likely have to happen next year as it’s hard to imagine WWE waiting for another year-and-a-half to have a match take place between two aging legends.
+Also, it would likely have to happen next year as it’s hard to imagine WWE waiting for another year and a half to have a match take place between two aging legends.
 The fans want to see it and it would be interesting, but will they want to possibly tarnish the iconic battles the two have had in the past?